starling021/ehtools/README.md

  </a>
 </p>

-EntynetHackerTools for linux with gnome-terminal (PRO or lite!)
+EntynetHackerTools for linux with bash and gnome-terminal (PRO or lite!)

-# To start our HackerTools PRO free trial: #
+# To start our ehtools PRO free trial

 > cd /root